sonnelib/sonne/README.md

 ## JSON

-**Sonne** will automatically highlight expressions in JSON texts, such as integers, floats,booleans, arrays, strings etc. With ``JSON`` function.
+**Sonne** will automatically highlight expressions in JSON texts, such as integers, floats, booleans, arrays, strings etc. With ``JSON`` function.

 Example usage:
 ```python